KhadijaaaaaB/stellar-fang/README.md

 * **Hard Mode:** 10-minute timer.
 The player can check the timer any time by typing `time` on the terminal.

-To see a list of authorized commands and a brief explanation of the game's objective, type `help`.
+To see a list of useful commands, type `help`.
+For a recap of the game's objective and steps, type `gameplay`.

 ## Project Structure